-^(a) Pursuant to a refunding escrow agreement the principal of and interest on all, or a portion of the bonds, have been or will be paid as it comes due, and those bonds will be called for redemption prior to maturity.
+(a) Pursuant to a refunding escrow agreement the principal of and interest on all, or a portion of the bonds, have been or will be paid as it comes due, or will be called for redemption prior to maturity.
 The principal amount of bonds for which payment is provided is treated as not outstanding for purposes of this table.

-The 1986 Bonds, 1988 Bonds, 1989 Bonds, 1991 Bonds, 1992 Series A Bonds, 1992 Series B Bonds, 1994 Bonds, and 1995 Bonds have been redeemed in full and are not Outstanding Bonds within the meaning of the General Resolution.
+The 1986 Bonds, 1988 Bonds, 1989 Bonds, 1991 Bonds, 1992 Series A Bonds, 1992 Series B Bonds, 1994 Bonds, 1995 Bonds, and the 1996 Bonds have been defeased or redeemed in full and are not Outstanding Bonds within the meaning of the General Resolution.
 The 1993 Bonds, 1996 Bonds, 1998 Series A Bonds, 1998 Series B Bonds, 2000 Bonds, 2001 Bonds, 2002 Series 1 Bonds, 2002 Series 2 Bonds, 2002 Series A Bonds, 2003 Bonds, 2004 Bonds, 2005 Series A Bonds, and 2005 Series B Bonds (collectively, Prior Bonds), together with any additional Bonds issued by the State pursuant to the General Resolution, are referred to collectively as the Bonds.
 See "SECURITY; Sources of Payment".

-The Commercial Paper Notes of 1997, Series A (Notes) are issued pursuant to the General Resolution and are subordinate to the pledge granted to the Bonds.
-See "VARIABLE RATE OBLIGATIONS".
+The Transportation Revenue Commercial Paper Notes of 1997, Series A and the Transportation Revenue Commercial Paper Notes of 2006, Series A (collectively, Notes) are issued pursuant to the General Resolution on parity with each other and any other obligations to be issued on parity with the Notes, and the pledge granted to the Notes is subordinate to the pledge granted to the Bonds.
+See "Variable Rate Obligations".
 The Commission has adopted a Series Resolution that authorizes the issuance of Bonds to pay for the funding of the Notes.
-This Series Resolution is required pursuant to the terms of a credit agreement by which a syndicate of banks provide a line of credit for liquidity on the Notes.
-These take-out Bonds, when and if issued, will be issued on a parity with the Prior Bonds and any additional parity Bonds issued by the State pursuant to the General Resolution.
+This Series Resolution is required pursuant to the terms of a credit agreement by which the liquidity facility providers provide a line of credit for liquidity on the Notes.
+These take-out Bonds, when and if issued, will be issued on a parity with the Bonds issued by the State pursuant to the General Resolution.